Position Title: Field Tech

 - Provide onsite and remote support for desktops and servers of all flavors

-- Understand and deploy Open Directory and Active Directory environments
+- Understanding of Active Directory environments

 - Understand and build solutions based on client’s technological needs

 - Juggle many clients and tasks without fear

 - Clear, concise and precise communication is an absolute must

 - 4-7 years of direct customer support in a technical role

 - Apple or Microsoft Technical Certifications are highly desired

 - Knowledge of both Mac and Windows operating systems, as well as common software packages that our clients use – Adobe Creative Suite, font management, digital asset management, Microsoft Office products and more

 - Working knowledge of Mobile Device Management of iOS and Android devices